apoorvlathey/Mask-Chain/README.md

 # Mask-Chain
-Mask Chain is a Supply Chain utilizing Ethereum Blockchain and IoT.
+Mask Chain is a Supply Chain utilizing RSK Blockchain and IoT.

 ### Problem
 In the current times of pandemic, it is very important that the people wear masks to safeguard themselves.
 But many scammers have popped up to sell fake and non-standard masks that can be fatal to the innocent public.